- Upcoming Events

 Classes for the week will be taught by our faculty, including:

 Every year during the Executive Seminar, we hold a day of learning for the community.
-This year's Yom Iyyun will take place on Wednesday, July 19, 2017 on the theme, The Search for God.
+Our 2017 Yom Iyyun took place on Wednesday, July 19, 2017 on the theme, The Search for God.
 Read more and find the schedule for the 2017 Summer Yom Iyyun here.

 We experience and think about God in so many different ways, some of us in moments of extreme joy, others in the context of trauma and pain.
 For some of us, God is absent or unfathomable; for others, God is utterly real, always present in our day-to-day lives; for still others, God is sometimes accessible and sometimes remote.
 Faith in God itself can bind us to others or alienate us from them.
 Join us as we embark on a search for God--we will draw upon how Jews have searched for God in the past to learn about how we might search for God in the present.
 Over the course of the day, we will deepen our understanding of how Judaism imagines we might be in relationship with God and, through God, with one another.